 Q: What if I need regular weekly care, do you have openings?

 A: Maybe.
-We are often full for these spots because he have some of the most affordable rates in the area.
+We are often full for these spots because we have some of the most affordable rates in the Metro.
 Occasionally, we do have openings for traditional Monday-Friday, FT and Part-time schedules in each classroom.
 We have a high quality program and are professionally equivalent to any other licensed child care center in MN.
-For traditional enrollment questions, please contact: Office@hourkidsmn.com
+For traditional enrollment questions, please contact: Director@hourkidsmn.com

 Q: Do you offer sibling discounts?

-A: Yes, a visit for two or more children will receive 5% off the total at the time of check-in.
+A: Yes, a visit for two or more children will receive 5% off oldest child's total at the time of check-in.
+Only one discount can be applied for any visit.